LookOnTheBrightSide/LookOnTheBrightSide.github.io/_posts/2016-05-21-react-and-webpack.markdown

 introduction: The ReactJS journey continues ...
 ---

-##### The journey continues
+##### The React journey continues

-So continuing with learning React I am now at a point where I understand what problem it solves.
-To be able work with React in a team I realised that I will need to know [Webpack](https://webpack.github.io/){:target="_blank" .site-link} and some [ES6/2015](https://tc39.github.io/ecma262/){:target="_blank" .site-link}.
+I am now at a point where I understand what problem React solves.
+To be to able work with React in a team I have realised that I will need to know [Webpack](https://webpack.github.io/){:target="_blank" .site-link} and some [ES6/2015](https://tc39.github.io/ecma262/){:target="_blank" .site-link}.

 ##### What Webpack does

 It is a build tool.
-Mostly, while working with React we need it for Combining files, minifying, maintaining file order, transpiling, linting and many more other tasks.
+Mostly, while working with React we need it for combining files, minifying, maintaining file order, transpiling, linting and many more other tasks.
 An alternative would be to use Task Runners such as Gulp and Grunt.
-The difference between Webpack and Task Runners is that Webpack is specialized, it takes an input file and spits out an output file.
+The difference between Webpack and Task Runners is that Webpack is specialised, it takes an input file and spits out an output file.
 It uses loaders to do this.
 Webpack does not work with Bower.

 The files produced are often called bundles and this has been the common naming convention.